Quantification of polybrominated diphenyl ethers by means of GC-ICP-MS

 Background:

 Trace and ultra-trace elemental analysis is most often based on the use of inductively coupled plasma-mass spectrometry (ICP-MS).
 The inductively coupled plasma (ICP) is a powerful and robust atomizer and ionization source that due to its high temperature (>6000 K) destroys molecules nearly quantitatively.
-On one side this is a disadvantage with respect to molecular information that is totally lost.
-On the other side this is releasing the elements from the compounds irrespectively of their structure allowing for compound-independent calibration (CIC).
+On one side, this is a disadvantage with respect to molecular information that is totally lost.
+On the other side this is releasing the elements from the compounds irrespectively of their structure, allowing for compound-independent calibration (CIC).
 Using CIC, compounds can be quantified by using one of their elements as target analytes without having a standard for each compound.
-Also the ICP is relatively robust against matrix effects influencing the ion yield.
+Also, the ICP is relatively robust against matrix effects influencing the ion yield.
 This opens the possibility to quantify compounds in real samples by using one compound with the same target element as calibrant.
 However, since the molecular information is lost in the ICP, compounds must be separated before entering the ICP.
-Such can be done by hyphenating the ICP-MS with a separation module such as gas chrpmatography (GC) or high-performance liquid chromatography (HPLC).
+Such can be done by hyphenating the ICP-MS with a separation module such as gas chromatography (GC) or high-performance liquid chromatography (HPLC).

 The new sudy: